Josh Lowe Player Props: Rays vs. Yankees

-The Tampa Bay Rays and Josh Lowe (.462 slugging percentage over his past 10 games, including two homers), take on starter Jhony Brito and the New York Yankees at Tropicana Field, Friday at 6:40 PM ET.
+The Tampa Bay Rays and Josh Lowe (.487 slugging percentage over his past 10 games, including two homers), take on starter Domingo German and the New York Yankees at Tropicana Field, Saturday at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Pirates.
+In his previous game he had a one-hit performance (1-for-4) against the Yankees.

 Josh Lowe Game Info & Props vs. the Yankees